Victorian Landcare Program

 The Victorian Landcare Program provides supports Landcare in Victoria to strengthen and enable groups and networks across the State.
 Support includes funding Regional Landcare Coordinators and on-ground Landcare facilitators who empower locals to act for their environment, the Victorian Landcare Grants program and the Victorian Landcare Awards.

-There are around 600 Landcare groups and 64 networks in Victoria.
+The Victorian Landcare Program supports 740 groups and networks around the state.
 To locate or find the contacts for a Landcare group or network near you, go to the Victorian Landcare Gateway website.
 Here you will also find news from Landcare groups and networks, including upcoming volunteer activities and events.

 Click for a bigger image.